 This baked ziti recipe used to be my signature dish.
 Whenever I would invite people over for dinner, this was my go-to casserole.
 The recipe comes from my grandma (though she wants me to clarify it came from my grandpa’s side of the family in NY) and is so simple and fool-proof, I never saw a need to make anything else.

 I still have the original email from her from over a decade ago, which would have been when I moved into my first college apartment.
 I would pop this in the oven along with some Sister Schubert dinner rolls, maybe buy a frozen vegetable dish to heat up to go along with it and I was done.

-Even after I started to branch out more and started this blog, I have still made this recipe a few times and it never fails to disappoint.
+Even after I started to branch out more and started this blog, I have still made this recipe a few times and it is always a home run.
 (Now I’ve just upped my game with homemade marinara sauce, homemade bread, and homemade veggie sides.)

 Prep time is minimal and feeds an army, or at least 12 very hungry people.
 For dinner parties I usually just make one big casserole dish (14×10 “), but you can also split it into two and freeze one or both to bake later.